When launching a new server (with a ServerTemplate and MultiCloudImage (MCI)) the following steps occur:

 - RightLink 10 authenticates and runs the boot bundle.

 Stop-start is similar to a reboot except that when the server restarts it is a different instance from the point of view of the RightScale platform.
-The decommissioning timeout mentioned in the Terminate section above also applies.
+The decommissioning timeout mentioned in the Terminate or Reboot section above also applies.

 Note: Command line stop is not supported on the Azure Service Manager (legacy Azure) cloud.
 This is due to a limitation in the way Azure treats a stopped instance when done via the command line (allocated versus unallocated).
 On SoftLayer, command line stop is not supported as the Softlayer API will not return that the instance is stopped.